jes/notes/watchmaking.md

 soft drift.
 This is less likely to happen if using hardened shafts and proper staking tools.

 If the gear is loose on the shaft, use Loctite 603 to secure it.

+## Press-fitting with the lathe

+**TODO: I haven't tried the following process.**

+Put the shaft in the chuck.

+Put a pusher piece with central hole in the tailstock.

+Use the tailstock to push the part onto the shaft.

 ## Making a die block